Fudantopology/Fudantopology.github.io/index.md

       Title: title: Characteristic numbers and index theoretic invariants for 24 dimensional string manifolds

-      Abstract: A manifolds M is called string manifold is its free loop space LM is spin.
+      Abstract: A manifolds M is called string manifold i its free loop space LM is spin.
       There are many studies on the string geometry.
 Dimension 24 is in particular interesting for string geometry.
 In the talk, I will report our work on the study of characteristic numbers and index theoretic invariants for 24 dimensional